abdulkadirguntav/LinguPath/README.md

 ## License

 This project was developed as an undergraduate capstone project.
 © 2026 Abdülkadir Güntav

+al düzenle video'yu nereye atacam